 After three years in the classroom, Shannon went on to earn her MBA from the University of Florida’s Hough Graduate School of Business, where she specialized in Finance and Global Business.
 After business school, Shannon spent four years as a commercial banker with Wells Fargo in Greenville, SC, where she worked on a broad range of lending, working in a variety of industries including investor real estate, manufacturing and distribution, retail operators, and consumer finance.

-Previously, Adyam worked as Operations Manager at Equitable Facilities Fund (EFF) where she was responsible for fostering a strong, mission-driven culture and worked cross-functionally across teams and with outside vendors to ensure work is continuously moving forward, on time, and on budget.
+Previously, Adyam worked as Operations Manager at Equitable Facilities Fund (EFF) where she was responsible for fostering a strong, mission-driven culture and worked cross-functionally across teams and with outside vendors to ensure work continuously moved forward, on time, and on budget.

-Previously, Adyam worked as a Growth and Marketing Manager at Authorea, a collaborative writing platform for academics.
+Prior to joining EFF, Adyam was as a Growth and Marketing Manager at Authorea, a collaborative writing platform for academics.
 In this role, Adyam was tasked with building the brand and growing the userbase.
 Prior to Authorea, Adyam founded and ran Filosofia Swimwear, an online retailer selling premium swimsuits designed for the natural diversity of female bodies.
-Before starting her swimwear line, Adyam worked at Fidelity Investments as a Sales Manager charged with cultivating and managing a portfolio of relationships, while guiding investment strategies for her clients.
+Before starting her swimwear line, Adyam worked at Fidelity Investments as a Sales Manager charged with cultivating and managing a portfolio of relationships, while guiding investment strategies her clients.
 Adyam holds a bachelor of commerce degree in finance from Concordia University’s John Molson School of Business.

 Brian is responsible for developing Equitable Facilities Fund's financial systems to address current and future needs of the organization, monitoring business plan results, and assuring financial and reporting compliance to public, philanthropic and private partners.
 He builds and supports EFF’s finance, accounting, compliance, reporting, and human resource functions.